RobinSpreckley/Spying-On-Cows/README.md

 # Spying-On-Cows 🐄
 ## About

-This project builds a machine learning pipeline to detect lameness in dairy cows using both individual and herd-level behavioral and health sensor data.
-It explores how changes in the modeling strategy (individual vs. herd) affect performance and interpretability, using Explainable AI techniques.
+Modern dairy farms generate large volumes of behavioral and health for cows.
+This project explains and explores the current problems and solutions to using big data with ML and how it is being dealt with in the dairy industry.

 ## High-Level Overview

-Modern dairy farms generate large volumes of behavioral and health for cows.
-This project addresses the challenges of handling and interpreting this big data by:

 - Creates a robust, clean, and consistent dataset from heterogeneous real-world sensor logs
 - Creates new attributes from aggregations, min, max and std to find new KPI(key performacne indicators)
 - Builds two parallel ML pipelines: one using **individual cow models**, and the other using **herd-level model**